heikkilevanto/beertracker/manual.md

 and price of beer, etc.

 The system is optimized for filing things as you drink, but you can enter data after the fact.
-In that case, put in the date and time in the two first input fields, as YYYY-MM-DD HH:MM.
+In that case, click on the little ^ to get more fields visible, and put in the date and time in the two first input fields, as YYYY-MM-DD HH:MM

 Most of the time, if you have drunk that beer before, it is easy to find the beer in the list, and just click on the `copy` buttons.
 They come in predefined sizes of